-- Applicants must respond to the offer of admission no later than the deadline stated in the letter offering admission - Submit \$175 non-refundable placement/ orientation fee - Complete Criminal Background Check online - Submit evidence of compliance with required immunizations - Complete Sexual Harassment training online and submit certificate of completion - Complete required trainings as specified during virtual orientation and on-site orientation - Failure to respond to admissions offer by the date specified in offer letter may result in withdrawal of the offer of admission. - All students admitted to the MSN Program are required to attend a mandatory on-campus orientation held at the Lubbock campus prior to the first semester of enrollment.
+- Applicants must respond to the offer of admission no later than the deadline stated in the letter offering admission - Submit \$175 non-refundable placement/ orientation fee - Complete Criminal Background Check online - Submit evidence of compliance with required immunizations - Complete Sexual Harassment training online and submit certificate of completion - Complete required trainings as specified during orientation. - Failure to respond to admissions offer by the date specified in offer letter may result in withdrawal of the offer of admission. - All students admitted to the MSN Program are required to attend a mandatory orientation prior to the first semester of enrollment.

-Degree Requirements for Students Admitted to the Post-Master's Certificate Program
+Degree Requirements for Students Admitted to the Post-Master's Certification Program